lliu006/W26_STAT293_FinalProject/README.md

 ## Overview

 This project investigates the association between postoperative trajectories of left ventricular mass index (LVMI) and time to death following aortic valve replacement.
-Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess wether the current level of LVMI is associated with the risk of mortality.
+Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess whether the current level of LVMI is associated with the risk of mortality.

 This work extends classical linear mixed-effects model (LMM) and Cox proportional hazards (PH) model into a unified framework that accounts for within-subject correlation in repeated LVMI measurements and informative dropout due to death.

+## Key Result

+The joint model suggests that higher postoperative LVMI levels are associated with increased mortality risk, while the rate of change in LVMI does not provide additional prognostic information beyond the current level.

 ## Data Description

 The dataset consists of 988 observations from 256 unique patients undergoing aortic valve replacement.
-Each row represents a follow-up visits.
+Each row represents a follow-up visit.

-### Key variables
+Key variables include:

 - `num` - patient ID
 - `time` - observed time point, with surgery date as the time origin (years)